Hny0305Lin/fork_orangemix/README.md

 (Of course, all models allow full control over adult content.)
 - 🔐 When generating illustrations for the general public: write "nsfw" in the negative prompt field
-- 🔞 When generating adult illustrations: "nsfw" in the positive prompt field
+- 🔞 ~~When generating adult illustrations: "nsfw" in the positive prompt field~~ -> It can be generated without putting it in.
+If you include it, the atmosphere will be more NSFW.

 &nbsp;